honeycombio/intro-to-o11y-python/README.md

 See some data in the graphs!
 Scroll down and click on some Recent Traces.

-In Part 2 of the workshop, we'll look at the data.

-## Part 3 of the workshop: Customize a span
+## Part 2 of the workshop: Customize a span

 Let's make it easier to see what the "index" query parameter is.